 - Give them what they need when they need it, sparing them the time and effort of unsuccessful searching

 When you understand your target customer better, you’ll be able to engage more effectively with them and see improved returns on your marketing efforts.

 Tailoring Your Message

-Now that you have a stronger idea of who you are speaking to, you can shape content accordingly.
-Make sure that whatever you create- blog posts, eBooks, white papers, even single-line tweets- addresses their needs and that any calls to action are relevant to their particular stage in the buyer's journey.
+Now that you have a stronger idea of who you speaking to, you can shape content accordingly.
+Make sure that whatever you create- blog posts, eBooks, white papers, even single-line tweets- address their needs and that any calls to action are relevant to their particular stage in the buyer's journey.